Eschatologue/CM_wiki/docs/spells/3rd-level.md

 Physical interaction with the image reveals it to be an illusion, because things can pass through it.
 A creature that uses its action to examine the image can determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
 If a creature discerns the illusion for what it is, the creature can see through the image, and its other sensory qualities become faint to the creature.

-***At Higher Levels.*** When you cast this spell using a spell slot of 6th level or higher, the spell lasts until dispelled, without requiring your concentration.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 6th level or higher, the spell lasts until dispelled, without requiring your concentration.

 ### Mass Healing Word
 *3rd-level evocation*